 The South Carolina Minority Business Directory is a valuable resource for attracting services from minority owned businesses located in South Carolina.
-A link to download the directory can be accessed at http://www.govoepp.state.sc.us/osmba/directory.html.
+A link to download the directory can be accessed at https://osmba.sc.gov/directory.html.

 If a contractor cannot demonstrate an ability to comply with federal requirements, such as Section 3 and minority outreach requirements, it should not be selected to perform work in connection with any HOME funded developments.
 It is important to effectively communicate up front all applicable HOME requirements related to HUD generated economic opportunities by clearly stating what is required in all contract solicitations.
-All HOME Recipients are required to submit the M-11A MBE/WBE Annual Report (HUD 2516), not later than September 30th of each year.
+All HOME Recipients are required to submit the M-22 MBE/WBE Annual Report (HUD 2516), not later than September 30th of each year.

-Anyone with questions about MBE/WBE requirements should contact Jennifer Cogan at (803) 896-9824 or email at jennifer.cogan@schousng.com.
+Anyone with questions about MBE/WBE requirements should email CommunityDevelopmentPrograms@schousing.com